How to stay cool while scuba diving in the summer!

 Here’s more about Wetsuits: Why You Need To Buy Your Own.

 And even then, consider only putting it on your legs and torso, and leaving your torso exposed to cool you.
 Once you’re ready to put on your scuba unit, and only then, do you put it all the way on and zip up.
+Some divers afflicted by overheating while diving are exposed to unsustainably warm conditions before a scuba dive, take the plunge with symptoms creeping up on them, and therefore don’t enjoy their experience.

-Get Wet To Avoid Overheating
+Get Wet To Prevent Overheating

 As soon as you’re in your wetsuit, get in the water as soon as possible.
 Unless there’s a current or some other reason, getting in the water and waiting for your buddy or buddies there is a much better choice than waiting on land.